Recipe for Angel Food Cupcakes with Kahlua Mocha Frosting and Candied Almonds

 With my impending birthday, my tastebuds started tingling for that dessert but with mom out of the country it fell to Kate and I to whip it up.
 And… because I found these ‘oh so fancy’ cupcake holders a while back and haven’t had an opportunity to use them, my Angel Food Cake quickly morphed into Angel Food Cupcakes.

-And while mom and grandma used Cool Whip back in the day, that is a food type which I just can’t let past my lips any more.
-In fact…if all desserts contained Cool Whip, weight would never be an issue.
+And while mom and grandma used Cool Whip back in the day, that is a food type which I just can’t let past my lips anymore.
+In fact…if all desserts contained Cool Whip, my weight would never be an issue.
 Cool Whip and regular M&M’s…they could sit on my counter day in and day out and I wouldn’t be tempted once.
 But I digress.